 The popular Big Berkey costs considerably less than the Nikken PiMag.
 The larger Berkey systems cost roughly the same or more than the PiMag Waterfall.
 Depending on which size Berkey you choose, the system may or may not cost more than the Nikken PiMag.

-We recommend jumping back to the feature comparison chart and clicking the buttons below each system to check the current lowest price for each.
+We recommend jumping back to the feature comparison chart and clicking the buttons below each system to check the current price for each.

 The Berkey system is the more powerful water filter built to purify both municipal and untreated water from lakes, rivers, and streams (it won’t turn salt water into freshwater aka desalinate).
 The Nikken PiMag is made for people who want to enjoy the taste and health benefits of alkaline water.